SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Non-detections in Systems with Previously Reported Planets

 \subsection{HD 206860 (HN Peg)}

 HD 206860 (HN Peg; HIP 107350; HR 8314; GJ 9751; TIC 301880196) is a G0IV-V star \citep{Gray+2003AJ} with a debris disk \citep{Trilling+2008ApJ, Ertel+2012AA} at a distance of $d = 18.13 \pm 0.01 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-This target has a directly-imaged T dwarf companion at a projected separation of $795 \pm 15 \,{\rm au}$ \citep{Luhman+2007ApJ}, which was discovered with the \textit{Spitzer Space Telescope}.
-No RV observations of HN~Peg were available from either HIRES or HARPS.
+This target has a directly-imaged T dwarf companion, HD~206860~b, at a physical separation of $795 \pm 15 \,{\rm AU}$, which was discovered with the \textit{Spitzer Space Telescope} \citep{2007ApJ...654..570L}.
+In this work, we analyzed 89 RVs from the Hamilton and Levy instruments spanning about 31 years.
+However, given the extremely long orbital period of HD~206860~b, the RV baseline was simply much too short to probe this directly-imaged planet's parameter space.